 If a celebrity is a narcissist *and you’d be surprised how many actually are* then the celebrity status itself is the narcissistic supply.
 This attention *the fame* gives the narcissist the attention they need, the praise, the adulation, and everything else that comes along with being a household name.
 Of course, celebrities also get ridiculed and insulted.
 As you can imagine, the narcissist does not like that one little bit.

 Narcissistic supply doesn’t have to be fame.
 It normally comes down to power in many ways.
 When someone is constantly telling another person how amazing they are, the praised person is in a position of power.
 They’re adored and put on a pedestal and to them it feels great, but it also feels right.
 Why?
 Because in the mind of a narcissist, they deserve this praise, and they deserve nothing less because they are wonderful!
 [Read: What causes narcissism?
 The facts and theories to read a narcissist]

 Are they wonderful?
 Nobody is really, but try telling that to a narcissist!

-If you are in a relationship with a narcissist, you have my sympathy.
-It’s not a nice place to be, and you’re constantly confused as to how the person you’re dating really is.
+If you are in a relationship with a narcissist, you have our sympathy.
+It’s not a nice place to be, and you’re constantly confused as to who the person you’re dating really is.
 You’re never really sure which way is up or down, your life isn’t particularly rosy.
 [Read: Why do narcissists ignore texts and do the shitty things they do?]

 Pep talk aside, how can you cut off the narcissistic supply?